 o What will happen to my house?

 o Will I be able to keep my car?

 o Can I still be self-employed while bankrupt?

 o How much can I earn when bankrupt?

 o Will my employer be told I am bankrupt?

 For comprehensive answers to these and other questions give us a call on 1300 795 575.

 What Is The Bankruptcy Process?

-At Bankruptcy Experts the bankruptcy process is quite simple.
-When you call us we will discuss your situation and make sure that bankruptcy is the right option for you.
-We will then send you a tax invoice and a detailed outline of exactly how we will help you over the next three years of bankruptcy.
+At Bankruptcy Perth the bankruptcy process is quite straightforward.
+When you call us we will discuss your predicament and ensure that bankruptcy is the right choice for you.
+We will then send you a tax invoice and a comprehensive outline of exactly how we will help you over the next 3 years of bankruptcy.
 Once payment has been made you complete a detailed questionnaire and after further discussions, we lodge your application.
 Within a week or two you will be bankrupt.
-If you have questions or want to start the bankruptcy process contact us on 1300 795 575.
+If you have questions or wish to begin the bankruptcy process contact us on 1300 795 575.